 I have dealt with double wall construction on previous projects, but I it was well before my Passive House training.

 While I was with Airtight Services we did a wide range of consulting and along with insulation services, but cellulose is the specialty.
 They can dry blow, dense pack, and damp spray cellulose.
 The preferred method for us insulating the double wall system is to install a fabric on the back side of the interior wall and insulate the outer wall and empty cavity with dry blown dense packed cellulose.
 Samples can be cored and weighed to ensure correct density.
-Once all of the rough in mechanicals are in, the remaining interior wall can be damp sprayed (and any interior walls can be damp sprayed for sounds deadening) to complete the insulation package.
+Once all of the rough in mechanicals are in, the remaining interior wall can be damp sprayed (and any interior walls can be damp sprayed for sound deadening) to complete the insulation package.
 This is ideal because it maintains a protected air barrier with few penetrations allowing drying potential in either direction depending on interior and exterior finishes.

 “Original Double Wall — July 2010“